ARAVINDs2002/CommandLine-RPG-game-using-Python/README.md

 -use_item(item): Uses an item from the player's inventory.
 Depending on the item's effect (heal or boost_attack), it applies a corresponding effect and removes the item from the inventory.

--Item Class:
+# Item Class:

-# Attributes:
+Attributes:

 -name: The name of the item (e.g., "Healing Potion").

 -effect: The effect the item has on the player (e.g., "heal" or "boost_attack").

-Enemy Class:
+# Enemy Class:

-# Attributes:
+Attributes:

 -name: The enemy's name (e.g., "Goblin").